 • the identity of buyers,

-• the origin of funds,
+• the source of funds,

 • beneficial owners,

-• the economic consistency of the transaction.
+• the economic coherence of the transaction.

 Requested supporting documents may include: